Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Linear transformations between quantum objects

 holds for its Choi matrix $T_{\inp\out}$, where $\map{\id}_\out$ is the identity map, $d_\inp$ is the dimension of $\H_\inp$, and $\map{P}_{\inp\out}:\L(\H_\inp\otimes\H_\out)\to\L(\H_\inp\otimes\H_\out)$ is a self-adjoint, unital projector that commutes with the transposition. \end{theorem} \begin{proof} The derivation of Eqs.~\eqref{eqn::GenProj1} and~\eqref{eqn::GenProj2} can be found in Sec.~\ref{sec::ProofLink} where we discuss the link product and the relevant mathematical tools to easily and systematically deal with Choi matrices of general linear transformations.
 Here, we show the remaining properties of the projector $\map{P}_{\inp\out}$, i.e., that it is self-adjoint, unital, commutes with the transposition and is, indeed a projector.
 To see this latter property, first note that a self-adjoint, unital projector $\map{P}_\xt$ is trace-preserving, since $\tr[\map{P}_\xt[M]] = \tr[\map{P}_\xt[\mathbbm{1}_\xt] M] = \tr[M]$ for all $M \in \L(\H_\xt)$ and $\xt \in \{\inp, \out\}$.
 Consequently, ${}_\xt(\map{P}_\xt[M]) = \map{P}_\xt[{}_\xt M] = {}_\xt M$ for all $M \in \L(\H_\xt)$, and thus ${}_\xt \circ \map{P}_\xt [M] = \map{P}_\xt \circ {}_\xt[M] = {}_\xt M$.
 Additionally, ${}_{\xt\xt}M = {}_\xt M$, and, by assumption ${\map{P}_\xt}^2 = {\map{P}_{\xt}}$ for $\xt\in \{\inp, \out\}$.
 With this using Eq.~\eqref{eqn::GenProj1}, it is easy to see that

 holds, i.e., $\map{P}_{\inp\out}^2 = \map{P}_{\inp\out}$.
-Finally, since both ${}_\inp\bullet$ and ${}_\out\bullet$ are self-adjoint, unital and commute with the transposition, these properties also hold for $\map{P}_{\inp\out}$ whenever they hold for{$\map{P}_\inp$ and} $\map{P}_\out$. \end{proof}
+Finally, since both ${}_\inp\sbt$ and ${}_\out\sbt$ are self-adjoint, unital and commute with the transposition, these properties also hold for $\map{P}_{\inp\out}$ whenever they hold for{$\map{P}_\inp$ and} $\map{P}_\out$. \end{proof}

 Naturally, the above Theorem is not as general as the one for maps given in Thm.~\ref{thm::genFormProjOp}, since it requires additional properties of $\map{P}_\inp$ and $\map{P}_\out$.
-However, it allows for a direct characterization of the properties of a concrete representation of linear mappings, and applies to most scenarios that are relevant in quantum mechanics.
-Its generalization, which is equivalent to Thm.~\ref{thm::genFormProjOp}, can be found in Sec.~\ref{sec::GenAppr}.
+However, it allows for a direct characterisation of the properties of a concrete representation of linear mappings, and applies to most scenarios that are relevant in quantum mechanics (see Ex.~\ref{Ex::Gibbs} for a concrete example where these properties are not satisfied, though.).
+Its generalisation, which is equivalent to Thm.~\ref{thm::genFormProjOp}, can be found in Sec.~\ref{sec::GenAppr}.
 Also in Sec.~\ref{sec::GenAppr}, we provide a version of Thm.~\ref{thm::genFormProj} for mappings that are \textit{not} trace-rescaling, that is, we discuss transformations between \textit{linear} subspaces instead of affine subspaces, which is both of independent interest and highlights the role that the affine constraints on the sets $\Scal_\inp$ and $\Scal_\out$ play for the properties of $T_{\inp\out}$.
 As was the case for Thm.~\ref{thm::genFormProjOp}, the case $\gamma_\inp = 0$ is explicitly excluded in the above Theorem.
 It is discussed in detail in App.~\ref{app::gam0Choi}, as a special instance of the general case (i.e., where we impose no restrictions on $\map{P}_\inp$ and $\map{P}_\out$).
 Before discussing this general case in detail and providing the technical details for the derivation of the above Theorem, we now first show its concrete application for commonly encountered scenarios in quantum mechanics.